LPaletto/Fantasy-Soccer-OR/readme.md

 1. players' grades for each day
 2. players' prices

+All the data is stored in excel files.

 All the players' grades have been taken from [Fantamagic site] (https://www.fantamagic.it/fantacalcio/voti.php) .
 Players' prices come from the fantasy soccer tournament I played last year.
 The auction has been made starting with 500 credits.